Rosy Tetra (Hyphessobrycon rosaceus)

 Rosy Tetras are peaceful and undemanding and will acclimate to various conditions, although very hard water may prevent the fish from reaching their full potential when it comes to colour.

 Like many other Tetras, planted aquariums with darker substrates or subdued areas will provide the best home and result in more rich colours and improved health.
-However, even though they are peaceful, Rosy Tetras may nip at very long-finned species such as guppies or Siamese Fighting Fish, especially if the Tetras are kept in small numbers.
+Rosy Tetras may nip at long-finned fish, such as guppies and Siamese Fighting Fish, even though they are peaceful.

-You should always maintain Rosy Tetras in good-sized groups of six or more individuals.
-Not only will they fare much better when in the company of their own kind, but it will also result in a far more effective, natural-looking shoal and make your fish feel more secure.
+In order to keep Rosy Tetras healthy, you should always keep them in groups of six or more individuals.
+As well as faring better when surrounded by their own kind, you will also achieve a natural-looking shoal and make your fish feel more secure.
 In addition, you may also see some fascinating displays of fin flaring by rival males if several are present.

 Ideal tankmates for your Rosy Tetras would be other small and peaceful species such as Corydoras Catfish, Hatchetfish, smaller Loricariidae, Rasboras, small to medium-sized Barbs, Anabantoids and West African Dwarf Cichlids.
 In addition, because of their shape, you can also keep these Tetras with larger Cichlids such as Discus and Angelfish.

 Unfortunately, Rosy Tetras can be easily frightened, so make sure you do not house them with much larger boisterous species.